 The Grid.
 An amazing, impossible place.
 The site of so many of his favorite bedtime stories as a child.
 The adopted home of his childhood heroes.
 It was almost magical; the power and possibilities of the place.
 It was a programmer's dream come true.

 The Grid.
 An abandoned, dangerous place.
-It had been neglected in it's infancy.
+It had been neglected in its infancy.
 He'd done the math: his father would visit and build for a few hours, and then disappear for years of Grid-time.
 It was an incomplete place, left in the hands of a handful of programs woefully ill-suited to trying to make it work.

 So his father had made Clu, and it had worked, in a way, for a while.
 There was still a lot of time and opportunity for things to go wrong... and so eventually they did – the Purge.
-The Basics had felt neglected and abandoned, easily controlled.
+The Basics had felt neglected and abandoned, scared, and therefore easily controlled.
 Clu had taken advantage of that.
 Calling them Basics and the ISOs 'Miracles' probably hadn't helped any.

 He couldn't help but wonder if his father had ever mentioned World War II to the programs.

 The sound of a soft purring echoed through Sam's mind.

 He had to help them.
 Somehow.

 His fingers ghosted over the memory drive briefly.
 Firstly, though, he wanted to show Quorra the sun.
 He had to talk to Alan.
 After that...